RivanParmar/androlabs/build-logic/README.md

 # Convention Plugins
-The `build-plugins` folder defines project specific convention plugins, used to keep a single source of truth for common module configurations.
+The `build-logic` folder defines project specific convention plugins, used to keep a single source of truth for common module configurations.

 This approach is heavily based on